-To recap, the present study evaluated existing accounts of center-embedding illusions with novel Mandarin Chinese data.
-Experiments 1 and 3 confirmed that Mandarin and English both exhibit a center-embedding illusion.
-However, both experiments also show that the nouns and verbs of these sentences are related to each other in strikingly different ways.
-As shown in Figure 5, in English, the final VP is linked to only the first NP.
+To recap, Experiments 1 and 3 confirmed that Mandarin and English both exhibit a centerembedding illusion.
+However, both experiments also showed that the nouns and verbs of these sentences are thematically related in strikingly different ways.
+As shown in Figure 11, in English, the final VP is linked to only the first NP.
 In Mandarin, however, the final NP appears to be linked not only to the first verb, but also to the second and third verbs.

-Figure 5: Thematic relations in missing VP/NP sentences.
+Figure 11: Thematic relations in missing VP/NP sentences.